iMED-Lab/IMIG/README.md

-# IMIG: Interpretable Multi-modal Incomplete Learning for Retinal Disease Diagnosis
+# Angiography-free Diagnosis of Retinal Diseases via Interpretable Multi-modal Learning

 This repository contains the official implementation of **"Angiography-free Diagnosis of Retinal Diseases via Interpretable Multi-modal Learning"**.